capture from external command

 environment variable.
 Setting it to zero will disable timeouts.
 NOTE, this does not timeout the code reference being captured -- this only prevents Capture::Tiny itself from hanging your process waiting for its child processes to be ready to proceed.

 This module was inspired by IO::CaptureOutput, which provides similar functionality without the ability to tee output and with more complicated code and API.
-IO::CaptureOutput does not handle layers or most of the unusual cases described in the "Limitations" section and I no longer recommend it.
+IO::CaptureOutput does not handle layers or most of the unusual cases described in the "LIMITATIONS" section and I no longer recommend it.

 There are many other CPAN modules that provide some sort of output capture, albeit with various limitations that make them appropriate only in particular circumstances.
 I'm probably missing some.
 The long list is provided to show why I felt Capture::Tiny was necessary.